Juissie-GW/Juissie.jl/README.md

 # 🥝 JUISSIE (JUlIa Semantic Search pIpelinE)

 Juissie is a Julia-native semantic query engine.
 It can be used as a package in software development workflows, or via its desktop user interface.
+We can support both [commercial](#api-keys) and local [LLMs](#local-llms).

 Juissie was developed as a class project for *CSCI 6221: Advanced Software Paradigms* at [The George Washington University](https://cs.engineering.gwu.edu).